 Without further mentions, here are our top 7 picks that run the show:

-The classic Youtube video editor that lets you create Hollywood-style trailers and stunning 4K-resolution movies.
+The classic Youtube free video editor that lets you create Hollywood-style trailers and stunning 4K-resolution video clips.
 Also, a perfect choice for beginner YouTubers who are new to intros, transitions, and filter selections.

 - 4K video for stunning cinema-quality films